OpenFLUID/openfluid/doc/contents/dev_createsim.md

 ## Creation of a simulator using OpenFLUID-DevStudio {#dev_createsim_ds}

+@note As the OpenFLUID-DevStudio UI is multilingual, the items cited below such as menu names or labels can be in another language than english for you installation.

 The OpenFLUID-DevStudio application is made of a main toolbar located on left, a file navigator on the left side and a file editor on the right side.

 @image html screenshot_devstudio_overview.png "Screenshot of OpenFLUID-DevStudio workspace"
 @image latex screenshot_devstudio_overview.png "Screenshot of OpenFLUID-DevStudio workspace" width=11.5cm

-To create a new simulator, go to menu _File > New ware > Simulator..._ This opens the new simulator dialog dox.
+To create a new simulator, go to menu _File > New ware > Simulator..._ This opens the new simulator dialog.
-In this dialog box, set the simulator ID and source files names then click _OK_.
+In this dialog, set the simulator ID and source files names then click _OK_.
 The Source code of a new simulator is created.

 @image html screenshot_devstudio_newware.png "Screenshot of new simulator dialog"
 @image latex screenshot_devstudio_newware.png "Screenshot of new simulator dialog" width=5.5cm

+### Configuration phase
-Once created, click on the _Configure_ button of the main toolbar.
+Once created, the configuration phase must be performed at least once.
+Click on the _Configure_ button of the main toolbar.
+This phase checks the dependencies (tools and libraries) required to build the simulator.
+It can be performed either in _Release_ mode for performance optimization (mode by default, recommended) or in _Debug_ mode to be used with an external debugger.

+### Build phase
+The build phase must be performed each time the source code has been modified.
 Once the configure process is completed, click on the _Build_ button to effectively build the simulator.

-Once the build process is completed, the simulator is ready to use for simulations.
-The build process must be run each time the simulator source code is modified to take into account these modifications.
+This phase builds thes simulator source code into a binary plugin for the OpenFLUID platform.
+It can be performed either in _Build and install_ mode to make the simulator immediately available for simulations (mode by default, recommended) or in _Build only_ mode for intermediate builds for example.

 ## Complete source code example {#dev_createsim_exmpl}